Book a LEV Test

 The purpose of the examination is to check that your LEV system is continuing to work effectively as was first intended to, while also protecting your employees’ health as well.
 To be able to check that the system is still working effectively, our examiner will have all the information needed about the intended or designed performance of your system such as the hood type and position that is relative to the process, airflow and other measurements, once we have installed the LEV system for you.

 Who will undertake the examination and test and what responsibility does that person have?

 All of our examiners have specialist knowledge, experience and skills to carry out a thorough examination and test of your LEV system.

 Our examiner will use information from the installation of your system, about the equipment’s intended performance, to carry out the required examinations and tests to determine whether it is still meeting the same level of performance.
 The report provided to you will clearly show whether the system still does meet the required level of performance, and if it doesn’t then the report will clearly state what has gone wrong and what will be needed to be done to rectify it.

 It is important that you make sure you:

-The law states that a record of your LEV examination and test report should be kept safely.
-Our examiners follow HSE Approved Code of Practice guidelines when writing out the report and it will contain information such as the systems level of performance related to its intended performance.
-This report will be enough to comply with the legal requirements of keeping a record of your examination and test.
+The law states that a record of your LEV examination and test report should be kept safely in the workplace.
+Our examiners follow the HSE Approved Code of Practice guidelines when compiling the report and it will contain information such as the systems’ level of performance related to its intended performance.
+This report will comply with the legal requirements of keeping a record of your examination and test.